tradingstrategy-ai/top-framework/README.md

 # Use cases

-The goal of Top framework is to make is easy to roll out custom live monitoring tools with text user interface quickly.
+The goal of Top Framework is to make is easy to roll out custom live monitoring tools with text user interface quickly.
 Sometimes you just need to log in to your server and see what's going on.
 Top tools are is ideal for observing and catching issues when they happen.